 We strongly recommend that you use the 5 GHz band rather than the 2.4 GHz band as there is currently much less interference for a number of reasons:

-- the range of WiFi signal at 5 GHz is greater than 2.4 GHz, meaning that received interference levels are generally lower
+- the range of Wi-Fi signal at 5 GHz is lower than 2.4 GHz, meaning that received interference levels are generally lower

 - there are more 20 MHz channels available (up to 19), which do not overlap with each other.

-Successful operation at 5 GHz obviously requires that your devices have the capability to operate at 5 GHz as well as your WiFi router.
+Successful operation at 5 GHz obviously requires that your devices have the capability to operate at 5 GHz as well as your Wi-Fi router/Access Points.
 If a device does not have 5 GHz capability, it will simply operate at 2.4 GHz.
-While modern devices such as iPhones and iPads incorporate 5 GHz capability, many devices in existence operate at only 2.4 GHz.
-In a typical household, there may be a mix of 2.4 GHz and 5 GHz WiFi devices.
+While modern devices such as iPhones and iPads incorporate 5 GHz capability, some devices in existence may only operate at 2.4 GHz.
+In a typical household, there may be a mix of 2.4 GHz and 5 GHz Wi-Fi devices.
 In the presence of substantial 2.4 GHz interference, there could be significant differences in the performance of devices in your home.
-For example, 2.4 GHz-only devices could exhibit huge fluctuations in download speeds whereas 5 GHz devices will deliver much more consistent performance.
+For example, 2.4 GHz-only devices could exhibit huge fluctuations in download speeds whereas 5 GHz devices may deliver much more consistent performance.

 Upgrade your devices to 5 GHz

-There's probably no need to replace your old PCs or laptops since low-priced USB WiFi adapters with 5 GHz capability are widely available.
-For example, here is a link to the Asus USB-N53 dual band wireless dongle sold by Amazon UK.
+There’s probably no need to replace your old PCs or laptops since low-priced USB Wi-Fi adapters with 5 GHz capability are widely available.

 Finally, as previously discussed, using Ethernet connections to older devices, such as PCs, will remove the need to upgrade them to 5 GHz capability.